 Mark 16:15-18 He said to them, “Go into all the world and preach the gospel to all creation.
 Whoever believes and is baptized will be saved, but whoever does not believe will be condemned.
 And these signs will accompany those who believe: In my name they will drive out demons; they will speak in new tongues; they will pick up snakes with their hands; and when they drink deadly poison, it will not hurt them at all; they will place their hands on sick people, and they will get well.”

-•• This is Mark’s account of the Great Commission (the other main account is Matthew 28:18-20).
+- •• This is Mark’s account of the Great Commission (the other main account is Matthew 28:18-20).
 A charge is given to reach “all the world … [with] the gospel”.
 And supernatural signs would follow not just apostles, but “those who believe”, to confirm their witness of Jesus Christ.
-This is a commission that is still being fulfilled 20 centuries later by believers going with the gospel into all the world, with the Lord confirming that gospel with supernatural signs that were promised to “accompany those who believe”.
+Who does Jesus say can drive out demons, lay healing hands on the sick, and speak in new tongues?
+Answer: all those who believe!
+This is a Great Commission that is still being fulfilled 20 centuries later by believers going with the gospel into all the world, with the Lord confirming that gospel with supernatural signs that were promised to “accompany those who believe”.
 That can be you, if you’ll take Jesus’ words in faith and step forth with your witness for Him, in full expectation that He will fulfill His promise and will grant you supernatural enablements to confirm the testimony that you share.